DataDaimon/DataDaimon/README.md

-<h2> <p align="center"> Hello there 👋 I'm Rick Flores 😃 </h2>
+<h2> <p align="center"> Hello there 👋 I'm Rick 😃 </h2>

 <p align="center">
-  Software Developer 🌱 IT Engineer 🌱 Explorer
+  Master of Science Data Analytics 🌱 Physicist 🌱 Explorer
 </p>

 <br>
-Hi, I'm Rick, a Physicist, Mathematician, and Python Enthusiast.
+Hi, I'm Rick, a Data Analyst, Physicist, and Python Guru.
-I attended University in Texas where I graduated in 2019, earning my BSc in Atomic Physics.
+I attended University in Texas and graduated in 2019 with BSc in Physics.
+I'm currently a Graduate Student in Data Analysis.
-I have had the pleasure to live in West Texas, San Francisco, and now South Korea.
+I have had the pleasure to live in Texas, California, and South Korea.
 I am a former IT Engineer having worked at Facebook, Genentech, and Johnson & Johnson.
-I sincerely hope my Python repositories and code will be useful to you.
+I hope my Python repositories will be useful to you.
 Thanks for stopping by! <br><br>